Myndex/SAPC-APCA/README.md

             * A Protanope (no red cones)
             * A Deuteranope (no green cones)
             * Both Protan and Deutan are addressed at the same time.
-            * The standard observers for contrast sensitivity are
+            * The standard observers for contrast sensitivity are (under revision / TBD)

+        * It is important to remember that VA and CSF are the theshold levels between legible and not legible, but do not specify the idea readability conditions.
-        * The standard envirnmental model is a desktop sRGB LCD screen calibrated for
+        * The standard environmental model is a desktop sRGB LCD screen calibrated for
             * Max White (#FFF) Luminance no less than 160cd/m^2
             * Max White Luminance no more than 240cd/m^2
             * Black level target of 1 cd/m^2, and no more than 2 cd/m^2